-From the above you might think that the Caravan Council of Australia is being the most conservative of all these countries in applying a 77% safety margin.
-But in fact, because the CCA’s recommendations are based on laden weights of the tow vehicle and not the unladen (or kerb) weights, they are in fact the least conservative.
+It might seem that the Caravan Council of Australia is conservative in applying a 77% safety margin, however its recommendations are based on laden weights of the tow vehicle and not the unladen (or kerb) weights, they are in fact the least conservative.

 Note that all the above relates to the weight relationship between tow vehicle and caravan.
 There is always legislation in each country on the maximum weights of tow vehicles, caravans and towing combinations.

-Experienced towers could tow up to about 90%, always keeping a 10% margin for error below the critical 1-to-1 ratio in case of emergency.
+Experienced towers could tow up to about 100%, but preferable keeping a 10% margin for error below the critical 1-to-1 ratio in case of emergency.

-Just as importantly, the higher the weight of the laden caravan to laden tow vehicle the lower your towing speed should be.
+Vitally, the higher the weight of the laden caravan to laden tow vehicle the lower your towing speed should be.
 See also our article re tow ball mass as that too determines safe towing speed.

 Recommended Maximum Caravan Laden Weight for Those New to Towing

-We recommend that those new to towing take particular caution when buying a caravan.
-You need to drive extra carefully as you build up your experience of towing.
+Those new to towing need to be cautious when choosing a caravan.
+Then to drive extra carefully as you build up your experience of towing.
 Whilst you are gaining this experience, your tow vehicle should be significantly heavier than your trailer.

 Below is a list of some popular tow vehicles and our recommended maximum ATM of the trailer for each vehicle.
 This ratio is significantly below the maximum towing capacity of each tow vehicle.
 During your early towing experiences (and, we suggest, even when experienced), do not be tempted to put maximum towing capacities to the test.

-Note that this table uses tow vehicle maximum permissible laden weights only ('GVM') - the actual laden weight of the tow vehicle should be lower than this and the laden weight of the trailer should be adjusted accordingly.
+For safe towing your actual laden weight of the tow vehicle should be as high as legally possible, and the laden weight of the trailer adjusted accordingly.
+Never vice versa.

 why not buy a book?